RUNNING A CENTRE

 Help promote your local NAB AFL Auskick centre through the marketing assets, flyers and collateral provided to you.
 Encouraging past participants to return for the following season, and promoting your centre through local networks, schools and community groups.

-3 - FACILITATING PARENT PARTICIPATION IN PROGRAM DELIVERY
+3 - FACILITATING PARENT PARTICIPATION

 Parent Helper involvement is essential to help your centre deliver an awesome program experience.
 The coordinator plays a key role in helping identify parents to help deliver the program and delegating roles at the centre to encourage maximum involvement from parents/guardians.